unpoller/unpoller/integrations/inputunifi/README.md

 The unifi data extraction is provided as an [external library](https://godoc.org/github.com/golift/unifi), and you can import that code directly without futzing with this application.
-That means, if you wanted to do something like make telegraf collect your data instead of unifi-poller you can achieve that with a little bit of Go code.
+That means, if you wanted to do something like make telegraf collect your data instead of UniFi Poller you can achieve that with a little bit of Go code.
 You could write a small app that acts as a telegraf input plugin using the [unifi](https://github.com/golift/unifi) library to grab the data from your controller.
-As a bonus, all of the code in unifi-poller is [also a library](https://godoc.org/github.com/davidnewhall/unifi-poller/pkg/unifi-poller) and can be used in other projects.
+As a bonus, all of the code in UniFi Poller is [also a library](https://godoc.org/github.com/davidnewhall/unifi-poller/pkg/unifi-poller) and can be used in other projects.